harald25/rsync-project/README.md

     /usr/bin/pip3.6 install paramiko
-    zfs must be installed and configured, and a backup set called "backup" must be created
+    zfs must be installed and configured, and a backup set called "backup" must be created It is recommended to enable compression on the zpool level in zfs, so that all subsequently created datasets have compression enabled

 ## Preparations:
 SSH keys must be generated on backup server and copied to clients